Koegel Meat Company

 The Koegel Meat Company is a meat processing, packaging, and distribution company based in Flint, Michigan.
 Koegel's produces 35 products.
-Koegel's hot dogs are considered by the authors of "Coney Detroit" as the best hot dog for a Flint-Style Coney Dog along with Abbott's Meat's coney sauce.
+Koegel's hot dogs are considered by the authors of "Coney Detroit" as the best hot dog for a Flint-style coney dog, served with Abbott's Meat's coney sauce.
 Koegel is also a supplier of A&W, about 200 Coney restaurants, Walmart, Dairy Queen and Kroger.
 Distribution of its own products to each store gives Koegel an advantage of being able to give a shorter shelf life, at half its competitors, to ensure a fresh product.